long2know/angular-demos-general/README.md

 ### Advanced UI Router Menu and Navigation

-This demo, like hte simple ui-route menu demo, shows how you can build an interactive menu system and interact with the user.
+This demo, like the simple ui-route menu demo, shows how you can build an interactive menu system and interact with the user.

 This demo goes a step beyond and lets you tie into services to track changes,